 Does it really heal people?

-If someone’s faith is strong enough, and if it is God’s will, there is every reason to believe the Lord can heal the sick through holy unction.
-In God’s inscrutable wisdom, it may not be His will that healing always take place; sometimes bearing the cross of illness is the only thing that makes us realize our frailty without Him and humbles us into repentance and spiritual growth.
-In such cases, holy unction gives us the benefit of blessing our illnesses with His grace and giving us strength to bear such crosses by His power, so the suffering of our mortal bodies works for the good of our immortal souls (Romans 8:28).
+If someone’s faith is strong enough, and if it is God’s will, there is every reason to believe the Lord can heal the sick through Holy Unction.
+In God’s inscrutable wisdom, it may not be His will that physical healing always take place; sometimes bearing the cross of illness is the only thing that makes us realize our frailty without Him and humbles us into repentance and spiritual growth.
+In such cases, Holy Unction gives us the benefit of blessing our illnesses with His grace and giving us strength to bear such crosses by His power, so the suffering of our mortal bodies works for the good of our immortal souls (Romans 8:28).
 Through Holy Unction, the wounds of the flesh are consecrated and strength is given that our suffering may not be unto the death of our souls, but for eternal salvation.

-For Orthodox Christians, holy unction is a biblical and sacramental mystery inherited from the Lord Jesus Christ and His Apostles.
-It has been practiced by the Church for nearly 2,000 years, with its original ancient focus on healing and forgiveness for the living, repeated as often as necessary.
-Understanding this, please avail yourself of this healing treasure of Christ’s one holy, catholic, and apostolic Church for the good of your soul and body.
+For Orthodox Christians, Holy Unction is a biblical and Sacramental Mystery inherited from the Lord Jesus Christ and His Apostles.
+The Church has practiced it for nearly 2,000 years, with its original ancient focus on healing and forgiveness for the living, repeated as often as necessary.
+Understanding this, please avail yourself of this healing treasure of Christ’s one Holy, Catholic, and Apostolic Church for the good of your soul and body.